Greenhouse With Solar Panels?

 What happens when you combine these two – adding solar panels to a passive solar greenhouse?
-The short answer is you get the most sustainable, energy-efficient greenhouse possible.
-Integrating solar panels allows an energy-efficient greenhouse to be net-zero energy, or possibly off-grid.
-A net-zero system is producing the same amount of energy as its using to operate.
+The short answer is you get the most sustainable, energy-efficient solar-powered greenhouse possible.
+Integrating solar panels allows an energy-efficient greenhouse to be net-zero energy, or possibly off[the electric]-grid.
+A net-zero greenhouse is producing the same amount of energy as it is using to operate.
 With a net-zero greenhouse, you can create an abundant source of food that is entirely self-powered and self-heated.

-While that is an enticing option, adding solar panels to a greenhouse requires careful consideration of your goals and the costs.
-There are often better places to install your solar panels than directly on the greenhouse.
+While an enticing option, adding solar panels to a greenhouse requires careful consideration of your goals and the costs.
+There are often better places to install solar panels than directly on the greenhouse.
 Here are the first five things to consider before you invest:

 Growers have different reasons for wanting to integrate solar panels into their greenhouse.
 They include :